Terrain Camera

 Summary

 WebGL has no notion of a viewer.
 It just renders whatever's in the unit box.
 To render a different chunk of the world, we compose translation and rotation matrices that transform the chunk into the unit box.
-This task is complex enough to warrant camera abstractions.
-These include several behaviors that change the camera interactively: advance, strafe, yaw, and pitch the viewer.
+This task is complex enough to warrant camera abstractions, which include several behaviors that change the camera interactively: advance, strafe, yaw, and pitch the viewer.
 A first-person camera makes the viewer feel like a character in the scene.
 A third-person camera puts the viewer over the shoulder of an avatar.
 These cameras fly through a scene without constraint.
 To offer a more grounded interaction, we load in a heightmap of elevation data and expand it into a trimesh.
 A terrain camera stays pinned to the terrain as the viewer moves about.
 Heights are bilinearly interpolated from the heightmap.